Yehia-Mohammed/Askfm-Project/README.md

 - Show The List OF Users That Contain ID, Name, Email And Allowing OF Anonymous Questions.
 - View Answered Questions.
 - Logout.
-- System Can Run Many Users At Same Time.
+- System Can Run Many Users At Same Time As it A File Based System.

 ## Notes :
 - Try System From Different Account To Understand How System Work.